 Supplying safe drinking water needs a critical balancing act.
 Even a slight change in supply can cause slumping effects on a whole treatment.
 And distribution system, so decisions must be made together with exhaustive research and advocacy.

-A water system’s underlying job is simply not just to meet compliance.
-But to distribute truly safe drinking water and thereby protect public health.
-Initial adherence to regulations should be considered a minimum, C- grade level of satisfactory performance.
-And by no means a stopping point.
+A water system’s underlying job is to meet compliance and distribute safe drinking water, thereby protecting public health.
+Initial adherence to regulations should be considered a minimum C-grade level of satisfactory performance, but it is by no means a stopping point.

-Thinking comprehensively about logical potentialities will help prevent unexpected consequences.
-Such as widespread lead poisoning.
-A good starting point is EPA’s Water Supply Guidance (WSG) manual’s policy statements and clarifications on intent.
+Thinking comprehensively about logical potentialities will help prevent unexpected consequences, such as widespread lead poisoning.
+A good starting point is the policy statements and clarifications on intent in the EPA’s Water Supply Guidance (WSG) manual.

 The Time of Isolation is Gone

-We are no longer living in the small-town farming culture.
-Our infrastructures and industries grow increasingly urban and interdependent.
+We are no longer living in a small-town farming culture.
+Our infrastructures and industries are growing increasingly urban and interdependent.
 We can no longer manage the mentality that the world is an endless trashcan on any governing or administrative level.

 The Top Priority is Smart Management

-This has become crucial not only to advance distributing safe drinking water.
-But to fight these increasingly challenging issues, especially pollution.
-Without an increasingly big-picture view of systems that change entire populations, the result can only be lost.
+This has become crucial not only to advance the distribution of safe drinking water but also to fight these increasingly challenging issues, especially pollution.

 Read and Learn more articles about the Water Crisis in Flint, Michigan